parts of indian constitution

 • Article 19: Guarantees the right to freedom of speech and expression, assembly, association, movement, residence, and profession.

-• Article 20: Provides protection in respect of conviction for offenses.
+• Article 20: Protects with respect to conviction for offenses.

 • Article 21: Guarantees the right to life and personal liberty.

-• Article 22: Provides protection against arrest and detention.
+• Article 22: Protects against arrest and detention.

 • Article 23: Prohibits trafficking in human beings and forced labor.